RutexOrg/DiscordFileStorage/README.md

 Just create a issue or pull request.
 I will be happy to see any feedback or help.

 # Disclaimer
-I am not responsible for any consequences, data loss, damage or any other issues that may occur while using this software.
+I am not responsible for any consequences, data loss, damage, law violations or any other issues that may arise from using this software.

-Additionally, the software violates Discord's terms of service, so use it at your own risk.
+The software (probably) violates Discord's terms of service, so use it at your own risk.

 USE IT AT YOUR OWN RISK.